Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 5. CATS (Total)

-the Child abuse and trauma scale has multiple subsclaes to measure types of stress, we used the total as a measure of the early life stress generally
+the Child abuse and trauma scale has multiple sub-scales to measure types of stress, we used the total as a measure of the early life stress generally

 ![plot_5](plots/five.png)